 Kuwait Liberation Day is observed annually on February 26.
 This holiday remembers the day Kuwait was liberated from Iraqi occupation in 1991.
-The Liberation was the U.S. marshaled military operation — Operation Iraqi Freedom, to recoup Kuwait from Iraq after the 1991 bombing of Iraq.
+The Liberation was the U.S. marshaled military operation — Operation Desert Storm, to recoup Kuwait from Iraq after the 1991 bombing of Iraq.
 U.S. troops arrived to find the Iraqis surrendering as a whole, although pockets of resistance prevailed, especially at Kuwait International Airport where Iraqi troops, supposedly clueless that a retreat order had already been given, proceeded with fighting, which only resulted in an intense battle over the airport itself.
 Most of the fight happened in Iraq instead of Kuwait.
 The military operation is also commonly referred to as the Gulf War.

 History of Kuwait Liberation Day

 Kuwait was initially stabilized as a small fishing village during the 1600s.
 By the year 1899, the present country became a British Protectorate.
 In 1961, Kuwait gained independence with the end of the British protectorate, and Sheik Abdullah Al-Salim Al-Sabah assumed the role of the Emir.
 But before its independence, on the second day of August in 1990, ensuing a feud over revenue from an oil field, Iraqi troops raided Kuwait and Iraq began to bomb Kuwait City.
 Six days later, on August 8, the Kuwaiti government was replaced by an Iraqi governor.